HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 > 3 - Major usability problem;
 > 4 - Usability catastrophe.

-The consensus was done by collecting the issues found by the four experts and analyzing the reason behind the statement.
+The consensus was done by collecting the issues found by the 3 experts and analyzing the reason behind the statement.

 #### Individual Evaluations